 Free Consultation From Our Las Vegas Wrongful Death Attorneys

-When a wrongful death case is brought to civil court, a jury makes the decision.
+When a wrongful death case is brought to a civil court, a jury makes the decision.
 Insurance companies representing the negligent party are wary about jury trials, as an award may be far higher than the insurance company wants to pay.
-At Cogburn Law Offices, our team of trial attorneys concentrates upon seeking justice and full compensation for our clients – and may choose to take a case to trial for that reason.
+At Cogburn Law, our team of trial attorneys concentrates upon seeking justice and full compensation for our clients – and may choose to take a case to trial for that reason.
 While the insurance company may want to settle the case outside of court, due to risking a high-value jury award, until a fair settlement offer is presented, our strategy may involve proceeding to trial.